 Michael Knight is an award-winning journalist who began his career in New Zealand in 1960, and since then has worked internationally in all media as reporter, cameraman, photojournalist, and documentary director, editor and script writer.

 He is an author, ebook writer, and is an award-winning short story writer.
-He has also used KDP Rocket and Dave’s free AMS course to help sell his books on Amazon.
+He has also used Publisher Rocket and Dave’s free AMS course to help sell his books on Amazon.

 Resources Referred to in this Episode: